Sterile Processing Jobs: What Makes Them So Awesome?

 Considering the small amount of training that is needed to become a sterile processing tech, the earning potential within the field is excellent.
-In 2015, sterile processing technicians earned $34,950 for a full year of work, on average.
-And the top ten percent of earners—which are likely the most experienced—brought in $49,480 and higher.**
+In 2018, an average sterile processing technician salary was $37,990 for a full year of work.
+And the top ten percent of earners—which are likely the most experienced—brought in $53,540 and higher.**

 The state where you work can also be a major determining factor in the level of pay that you can expect to receive.
-The top five highest-paying states in 2015 were California, Massachusetts, Alaska, Hawaii, and Minnesota respectively.
-The average annual salaries in these regions ranged from $38,000 to more than $42,000.**
+The top five highest-paying regions in 2018 were California, Massachusetts, Alaska, Nevada, and Hawaii, respectively.
+The average annual salaries in these regions ranged from $43,600 to $47,430.**

 4. Opportunities to Travel